avengerpenguin/avengerpenguin.com/Garden/What is DevOps?.md

 ### Practices, techniques, tools

-A meme in blogs on this issue (with [Atlassian](https://www.atlassian.com/devops) an exemplar of this) is to emphasise DevOps as "culturual" or "philosophy" in contrast to specific technical practices.
+A meme in blogs on this issue (with [Atlassian](https://www.atlassian.com/devops) an exemplar of this) is to emphasise DevOps as "cultural" or "philosophy" in contrast to specific technical practices.
 Again, with a systems mindset, is is both -- just different things to different people at different levels of detail, but nobody is "wrong".

 This is why I am keen to follow a definition that loosely allows for anything so long as the goal of speeding up delivery is achieved.